solydflow/solyd-docs/docs/intro.md

-# Quick Start Guide

 # Quick Start Integration Guide

 > N.B: The documentation is still undergoing standardization, please report any issues you had while following the guide.

 SolydFlow is the revenue infrastructure for African mobile apps.

-It unifies app stores (Apple App Store and Google Play) and local payment gateways (Paystack, Flutterwave, and Stripe) into a single API, allowing you to manage subscriptions, purchases, and customer access from one place.
+It unifies app stores (Apple App Store and Google Play), local African payment gateways (Paystack and Flutterwave), and Stripe for global users outside local markets into a single API, allowing you to manage subscriptions, purchases, and customer access from one place.

 Built for the realities of emerging markets, SolydFlow provides: